constraintAutomaton/Introducing-Collaborative-Link-Traversal-Query-Processing/content/methodology.md

 The advantage of this approach is that we can get every cached element of the engines implementing the protocol.
-The disadvantage is that the lookup time is logarithmic with the number of elements cached, also the private information of the users will be dispersed in the DHT, with no regard to the will of the user [](cite:cites Grall2020), but there are strategies with the combination of a gossip protocol and keep privacy [](cite:cites 10.1145/2413176.2413215).
+The disadvantage is that the lookup time is logarithmic with the number of elements cached, also the private information of the users will be dispersed in the DHT, with no regard to the will of the user [](cite:cites Grall2020), but there are strategies with the combination of a gossip protocol to keep privacy [](cite:cites 10.1145/2413176.2413215).
 Also, an alternative would be to not share private information.

 Building on the evaluation method of the first set of solutions, those metrics are added: